ardha27/AI-Waifu-Vtuber/README.md

 2. Mecab Error

 this library is a little bit tricky to install.
 If you facing this problem, you can just delete and don't use the `katakana_converter` on `utils/TTS.py`.
-That function is optional, you can run the program without it
+That function is optional, you can run the program without it.
+Delete this two line on `utils/TTS.py`

 ```
 from utils.katakana import *
 katakana_text = katakana_converter(tts)
 ```

-delete this line on `utils/TTS.py` and just pass the `tts` to next line of the code
+and just pass the `tts` to next line of the code

 ```
 params_encoded = urllib.parse.urlencode({'text': tts, 'speaker': 46})